zer0cache/matic-docs/docs/develop/network-details/snapshot-instructions-heimdall-bor.md

 ## Heimdall Snapshot

-First, you need to set up your node with **pre-requisites** as per the node setup guide.
+First, you need to set up your node with **prerequisites** as per the node setup guide.
 Before you start services for Heimdall to sync, follow the steps below to use the snapshot:

 1. Download the snapshot tar file of Heimdall on your VM by running the following command: